smartclean/smartclean.github.io/docs/integrations_ui.md

 SmartClean embeddable BI dashboards.

 ## Outcome:
-- BI Dashboard links can be opened from anywhere there is internet access
+1. BI Dashboard links can be opened from anywhere there is internet access
-  - You can embed such links in your own user interfaces
+   1. You can embed such links in your own user interfaces
+   2. Cross-origin request issues will not happen, since we will allow all hosts
-  - Supplement your own reporting and BI requirements with these dashboards
+2. Supplement your own reporting and BI requirements with these dashboards
-- Each dashboard has a limited lifetime
+3. Each dashboard has a limited lifetime
-- Refer to the pre-requisites below for how to setup and access this feature.
+4. Refer to the pre-requisites below for how to setup and access this feature.

 ## Pre-requisites: